 - 1. ASN applicants must have completed required Learning Support courses. - 2.
 ASN applicants must complete the pre-admission test [the Test of Essential Academic Skills (TEAS) VI] and must earn a minimum overall score of 65.
 Applicants who do not meet the minimum TEAS score (or grade point average) will not be allowed to apply.
 Pre-admission cut-off scores for admission vary each semester of testing based on candidates who test. - 3.
-ASN applicants must have a minimum GPA of 2.8 with a minimum of 3-5 of the core classes completed.
-The 3-5 core classes must include Human Anatomy and Physiology I and II, English 1101, and Math 1001/Math 1111. - Only core courses required for the associate degree nursing program will be used to calculate the grade point average.
-Grades achieved in each attempt will be used in the calculation of this grade point average. - Students must have a grade of C or better in all nursing core courses. - Grades in core courses applicable to the nursing program older than ten years may not be calculated in the admission GPA. - 4.
+ASN applicants must complete ENGL 1101, MATH 1001/MATH 1111 and BIOL 2411K with a minimum nursing GPA of 2.8. - a.
+Only core courses required for the associate degree nursing program will be used to calculate the grade point average.
+Grades achieved in each attempt will be used in the calculation of this grade point average. - b.
+Students must have a grade of C or better in all nursing core courses. - c.
+Grades in core courses applicable to the nursing program older than ten years may not be calculated in the admission GPA. - 4.
 When faculty/student ratio limits the acceptance of all qualified students, preference may be given to students with the highest GPA, the nursing pre-admission test score, and completion of all required core classes.
 In addition, other factors may contribute to acceptance/denial in situations where the admission criteria are highly competitive (such as previous nursing attempts, etc.) - 5.
-Applicants formerly enrolled in a nursing program may apply; however, they must submit a letter from the dean/director of their former program verifying the student left his/her program in good standing.
+Applicants formerly enrolled in a nursing program may apply; however, they must submit a letter from the dean/director of their former program verifying the student left his/her program in good standing. - 6.
 Applicants who earned less than a "C" in two or more nursing courses while enrolled in a previous nursing program must wait a period of three calendar years before they will be considered for admission to Albany State University's nursing program.
-If accepted to ASU's program no transfer credit will be given for prior nursing courses. - 6.
+If accepted to ASU's program no transfer credit will be given for prior nursing courses. - a.
+If a student fails out of the ASN program, completed an LPN or paramedic program, and works for one year as an LPN or paramedic, then the student may reapply before the three year waiting period has expired; - b.
+If a student fails out of the ASN program and passes the NCLEX-PN (without completing an LPN program), the student will not be able to reapply to the ASN program until after the three calendar year waiting period. - 7.
 ASN students wishing to repeat NURS 1101/1301 must submit a new application for admission to the nursing program.
-Readmission will be on a space-available basis and adhere to admission requirements. - 7.
-LPNs and paramedics who have been practicing as an LPN or a paramedic for at least one year may be eligible for the Healthcare Professional to RN bridge program provided all other admission criteria have been met. - 8.
+Readmission will be on a space-available basis and adhere to admission requirements.
+NOTE: Students who withdrew from NURS 1101/1301 but remained enrolled in a nursing course are still considered in the ASN program, thus can submit a readmit form for NURS 1101/1301. - 8.
+LPNs and paramedics who have been practicing as an LPN or a paramedic for at least one year may be eligible for the Healthcare Professional to RN bridge program provided all other admission criteria have been met. - 9.
 ASN students who begin one track (traditional, Healthcare Professional Bridge, etc.) must remain in this track until graduation.
 Exceptions may be made only in cases where students need to be moved from an accelerated program to the traditional program.